 You can import stamps you have exported from another project into your current project, allowing you to reuse them between projects or to restore backups of your stamps.

 How to import stamps

 - 1. In the Tools toolbar, select the Stamp 🚨 tool. - 2.
-In the Tool Properties view, open the Brush Preset menu 🗐 and select Import Brushes. - 3.
-In the browser window that appears, navigate to and select the .xml file in which you exported your stamps - 4.
-Click Open.
+In the Tool Properties view, open the Brush Preset menu 🗐 and select Import Brushes.

 An Open File dialog appears.